Discover the Kaysersberg Christmas market in Alsace © French Moments

 Catch the train

-Kaysersberg is situated 12 km from Colmar train station with train connections to Mulhouse, Strasbourg, Lyon, Basel and Paris.
+Kaysersberg is 12 km from Colmar train station, which connects Mulhouse, Strasbourg, Lyon, Basel, and Paris.

 By car